Clients accessing State Library collections.

 My books and documents are infested with insects, how can I kill the insects without causing damage?

 Freezing and low oxygen are effective non-chemical ways to kill insect infestations in books and paper documents without exposing yourself or your collections to harmful pesticides.
-Please refer to our Guidelines on safe freezing and low oxygen (anoxic) methods for further information.
+Please refer to our guidelines on safe freezing and low oxygen (anoxic) methods (see PDF below) for further information.
 To prevent future outbreaks, it is recommended that you adopt an integrated pest management plan for your home and collections.